What is Vegetation Management?

 Vegetation management can be used to create new, suitable habitat or improve conditions for beach-nesting birds on currently or historically used beaches.
 Techniques may include manual removal or mechanical removal of vegetation and herbicide application.

-How is the CWCI involved in vegetation management?
+How is the FWC involved in vegetation management?